bdubyapee/apm/README.md

 I can be reached on http://www.python-forum.org/ (the Game Programming sub). (bwp)

+I am also still learning GitHub so please send me a message if you want to discuss commit privs.

 THIS IS AN EXPERIMENT.
 THIS CODE MAY OR MAY NOT WORK IN ANY WAY SHAPE OR FORM.
 USE AT YOUR OWN RISK.